• Skip to main content

 So what makes airport runway grooving so important?
 It’s the perfect example of how sometimes, the most significant safety innovations are the ones passengers never see or think about—until they’re needed most.

-• Common Applications: Foundations, sidewalks, floors, basic structural elements
+• Common Use: Foundations, sidewalks, residential slabs, and basic structural elements.

 High-Performance Concrete (HPC)